Infant Mortality

 Researchers and healthcare providers are also working to understand the health challenges faced by infants born preterm or at a low birth weight as a way to develop treatments for these challenges.
 For instance, preterm infants are at high risk for serious breathing problems as a result of their underdeveloped lungs.
 Treatments such as ventilators and steroids can help stabilize breathing to allow the lungs to develop more fully.
 In addition, studies suggest that infants born at low birth weight are at increased risk of certain adult health problems, such as diabetes, high blood pressure, and heart disease.4

 During pregnancy, the mother’s health, environment, and experiences affect how her fetus develops and the course of the pregnancy.
-By taking good care of her own health before and during pregnancy, a mother can reduce her baby’s risk of many of the leading causes of infant mortality in the United States, including birth defects, preterm birth, low birth weight, Sudden Infant Death Syndrome (SIDS), and certain pregnancy complications.5,6,7
+By taking good care of her own health before and during pregnancy, a mother can reduce her baby’s risk of many of the leading causes of infant mortality in the United States, including congenital anomalies, preterm birth, low birth weight, Sudden Infant Death Syndrome (SIDS), and certain pregnancy complications.5,6,7

 Women don’t need to wait until they are pregnant to take steps to improve their health.
 Reaching a healthy weight, getting proper nutrition, managing chronic health conditions, and seeking help for substance use and abuse, for example, can help a woman achieve better health before she is pregnant.
 Her improved health, in turn, can help to reduce infant mortality risks for any babies she has in the future.
 Learn more about pre-pregnancy care.